 Her youngest daughter, perhaps five years old entered the room and sat playing on a cushion.
 The fruit was cleared and then hot saffron tea was served alongside biscuits and more sweets.

 Muska also had a baby boy who we’d been taking turns to nurse the entire time.
 The baby was quiet, a smiling and cute little boy.
 In between conversations, I looked over at Muska and realised that she had just started breastfeeding her baby.

 This came to me as a surprise.
 During lunch, the women were all fully covered and wearing hijabs.
 The thing I noticed is the skin on her arms, chest, and shoulders was in pristine condition.
 There wasn’t a mark or blemish in sight on her very pale skin.
 Her face and hands were tanned and naturally looked older because, for women of Afghanistan, this is the only flesh that ever sees the sun and the harsh conditions of this country.

 I later learned she was only 26 years old.

 Life during the Taliban Regime

 We spoke about her life for a while, it was nice to take the limelight off us for a minute.
 She opened up about how life was for her during the time of the Taliban Regime.

-Television, radio and music were banned and it was compulsory for women to wear a full burqa when outside.
+Television, radio, and music were banned and it was compulsory for women to wear a full burqa when outside.
 Keep in mind however that women had to stay home and were not allowed to be outdoors without a male.

 Women had no right to an education and the literacy rate dropped significantly.
-She explained that at present day, the women who were young girls (or my age) during the Taliban regime cannot read or write.
+She explained that in present day, the women who were young girls (or my age) during the Taliban regime cannot read or write.

 At that moment while listening to this mature, smiling young Afghani woman who is ten years younger than me, I felt very blessed to have been born in a free country.